microsoft/clarity-mcp-server/README.md

-# Microsoft Clarity Data Export MCP Server
+# Microsoft Clarity MCP Server

-This is a Model Context Protocol (MCP) server for the Microsoft Clarity data export API.
-It allows you to fetch analytics data from Clarity using Claude for Desktop or other MCP-compatible clients.
+This is a Model Context Protocol (MCP) server for the Microsoft Clarity.
+It allows you to access your session recordings, project analytics, and documentation from Clarity using Claude for Desktop or other MCP-compatible clients.

-## Features
+## Key Features

-- Query Microsoft Clarity analytics data through a simple interface
+- **Analytics Data Access**: Query your Microsoft Clarity analytics data including traffic metrics, user behavior insights, and performance statistics
-- Filter by up to 3 dimensions (Browser, Device, Country/Region, OS, etc.)
-- Retrieve various metrics (Scroll Depth, Engagement Time, Traffic, etc.)
+- **Session Recording Retrieval**: Access and analyze session recordings to understand user interactions and identify optimization opportunities
+- **Natural Language Querying**: Ask questions in plain English to get insights from your data - no need to learn complex query syntax or API endpoints
+- **Flexible Data Filtering**: Filter results by various dimensions such as browser, device, country, and many more
+- **Real-Time Data Access**: Fetch the latest analytics data and insights from your Clarity projects on-demand
+- **Documentation Integration**: Get quick answers and guidance from Microsoft Clarity documentation directly within your workflow
-- Seamlessly integrates with Claude for Desktop and other MCP clients
+- **Seamless MCP Integration**: Works natively with Claude for Desktop, Visual Studio Code, and other Model Context Protocol (MCP) compatible clients

 ## Setup and Installation